-- promoting the Bank's competitivity and fair governance; - attracting and retaining individuals with professional skills and abilities suitable to the needs of the company; - allowing compliance with the objectives, corporate values and long-term strategies; - safeguarding the Bank's prudent risk management policies, consistently with what is defined by the provisions on the prudential control process; - ensuring consistency with the reference framework for the determination of risk appetite (R.A.F.) and with the governance and risk management policies; - taking into account the cost and the capital and liquidity level necessary to cover the activities undertaken and being organized so as to prevent that some incentives are in conflict with the Bank's interest with a long-term perspective; - favouring the compliance with all the law provisions, regulations and statutory provisions, as well as any ethical code or other standards of conduct applicable to the Bank.
+- promoting the Bank's competitivity and fair governance; - attracting and retaining individuals with professional skills and abilities suitable to the needs of the company; - allowing compliance with the objectives, corporate values and long-term strategies; - safeguarding the Bank's prudent risk management policies, consistently with what is defined by the provisions on the prudential control process; - ensuring consistency with the reference framework for the determination of risk appetite (R.A.F.) and with the governance and risk management policies; - taking into account the cost and the capital and liquidity level necessary to cover the activities undertaken and being organized so as to prevent that some incentives are in conflict with the Bank's interest with a long-term perspective; - contributing to the pursuit of complete equality among employees, and ensuring that, for the same activity carried out, employees have an equal level of remuneration, also in terms of the conditions for its recognition and payment; - favouring the compliance with all the law provisions, regulations and statutory provisions, as well as any ethical code or other standards of conduct applicable to the Bank.